-This site is designed as a model or demo from which think tanks and similar organizations might draw ideas to create a designated section on their own websites structured along similar lines for purposes outlined herein.
+This site is designed as a model or demo from which think tanks and similar organizations might draw ideas to create a special section on their own websites structured along similar lines for purposes outlined herein.

 The character and quality of a democracy’s educational institutions are critical, particularly in the subjects related to civic education – history, government, political philosophy, economics, law, foreign and defense policy, sociology, etc. The new type civic education now being so widely promoted is very dangerous for a democratic republic.
 Educational initiatives that weaken respect for America’s founding ideals and divide our citizens into contending groups weaken our country and fray the social contract.
 They are accompanied by enlarging the scope of government’s control over individuals through expanded government benefits (leading to increased dependence on government), and through increased regulation – all of which will weaken the institutions of civil society and reduce individual freedom and self-reliance.